Put an end to notes at meetings

 In a nutshell, how does Tucan work?

-The whole thing works two-sided, meaning that our product can be used as a cloud solution on the one hand or (for larger projects) can also be installed in the customer's system.
-The latter is only possible because we have built the technology ourselves and in that case it is always personalized to the individual user.
-The participants of the meeting can control the recording.
-They can start and stop it but also add things like "Hey Tucan, summarize the quote".
-Tucan learns with through the feedback you can give it after a meeting.
-So with each meeting, Tucan becomes more customized to the user's needs.
+The whole thing works in two ways, i.e. our product can be used as a cloud solution or (for larger projects) can also be installed in the customer's system.
+The latter is only possible because we have developed the technology ourselves and in this case it is always personalized to the individual user.
+The meeting participants can control the recording.
+They can start and stop it, but also add things like "Hey Tucan, summarize the quote".
+Tucan learns from the feedback you give it after a meeting.
+In this way, Tucan is adapted more to the user's needs with every meeting.

-Could you describe one mistake you made in more detail that other startups could learn from?
+Could you describe one mistake you made in more detail that other start-ups could learn from?

 What are your next steps?